 Smart cleaning with Microfibre Cloth:

 Unhappy with the water stain marks on your bathroom chrome fixtures?
 Microfiber cloth is the answer!
 Wondering what microfiber cloth is?
 It’s the ultimate cleaning tool.
 A lot of people are yet to know about the magical cleaning powers of microfiber cloths.
-Microfibre is a synthetic fiber with a diameter of less than ten micrometres—smaller than the diameter of a strand of silk, which is itself about 1/5 the diameter of a human hair.
+Microfibre is a synthetic fiber with a diameter of fewer than ten micrometres—smaller than the diameter of a strand of silk, which is itself about 1/5 the diameter of a human hair.

 Besides many other uses, microfiber is used for making cleaning products.
 The shape, size, and combinations of synthetic fibers in a microfiber cloth meant for cleaning are such that it has the characteristics of softness, toughness, and absorption!
 It doesn’t just pick up liquids—it’ll grab onto anything, making it a perfect material for cleaning.
 It is a clear choice when it comes to dusting.
 Using microfiber cloths for cleaning can dramatically reduce the usage of cleaning products you use, which can save a lot of money in the long run.
 You can use a dry or damp microfiber cloth for cleaning windows and mirrors, dusting surfaces of granite and marble counters around your bathroom sink, and shining chrome and stainless steel.
 Some people prefer to not use cleaning products with their microfiber cloths.
 This helps your microfiber cloths to last longer.